mainmatter/mainmatter.com/blog/_posts/creating-web-components-with-glimmer.md

 You can also check out the project on [Github](???? link to the repo, currently: https://github.com/jessica-jordan/glimmer-map ???? ).

+### Starting a new Glimmer Web Component Project

 To get started with an initial, running project setup, we will be using [Ember CLI](https://ember-cli.com/) for scaffolding and configuration of our Glimmer app.
 From  `ember-cli@2.14.beta` onwards, we can get started to create a Glimmer-backed web component by using the `ember new` generator, the [respective glimmer blueprint](https://github.com/glimmerjs/glimmer-blueprint) and the `--web-component` flag:

 ```
 ember new glimmer-map -b @glimmer/blueprint --web-component
 ```
 generating the needed scaffolding for our first Glimmer app.
-As soon as the Glimmer app is booted up via a simple `ember serve` and we navigate to the typical `http://localhost:4200`, we will find that our first component project is not only served and rendered, but inspecting the Page Source we will also see that the `glimmer-map` is not represented as a custom element; instead a placeholder element `#app` as well as a script tag containing `app.js` are loaded only, generating the DOM finally on runtime.
+As soon as the Glimmer app is booted up via a simple `ember serve` and we navigate to the typical `http://localhost:4200`, we will find that our first component project is already rendered with a "Hello Glimmer!" headline:

+[IMG of first page]

-Following the new folder structure planned out in the [module unification RFC](https://github.com/emberjs/rfcs/pull/143) we can already find our `component.ts` and `template.hbs` files for creating our component co-located in the same directory below the `src` directory:
+Let's have a look at our project's file structure as well; following the new folder structure planned out in the [module unification RFC](https://github.com/emberjs/rfcs/pull/143) we can already find our `component.ts` and `template.hbs` files for creating our component co-located in the same directory below the `src` directory:

   ```
     -- src